Navigator365/Notes/content/CMSC417/Network Layer/IP.md

 The solution: we'll route to the longest-matching prefix in our routing table.
 There are some clever algorithms to do this quickly, but they're outside the scope of this class.

-### DHCP
+## DHCP

 Regardless of how we allocate IP addresses, we still need a way of assigning them to every host on our network.
 While we can manually do so, that doesn't scale well, and doesn't work for mobile technologies (say, someone who uses their laptop in a lecture hall and at their dorm room -> likely different subnets).

 DHCP servers can dynamically configure hosts with IP addresses without manual user or network administrator intervention.
 Here's how they work:
 ![[Pasted image 20251004184408.png]]

 1. DHCP discover: A client broadcasts a discover message, checking if a DHCP server exists.
 Since the client doesn't have an IP address yet (that's the whole point), we use the source IP 0.0.0.0 (which basically translates to the default route when interpreted by the router).
-The client includes a transaction ID, which will be included in all future messages in this exchange, so that it knows which server responses are talking to this particular client.
+We use a limited broadcast as a destination, so we send this to everyone on our local network segment.
+The client includes a randomly-generated transaction ID, which will be included in all future messages in this exchange, so that it knows which server responses are talking to this particular client.
+Since two hosts could produce the same transaction ID, layer 2 communications include their MAC addresses, so the DHCP server can differentiate between two identical transaction IDs.
 2. .
-A DHCP server will broadcast (ie, send to everyone on the network, since there's no host IP to send to yet) a DHCP offer, with a proposed IP address, subnet mask, and a *lease time*, or how long that particular IP address would remain valid for if a host chose it.
+A DHCP server will broadcast (ie, send to everyone on the network, since there's no host IP to send to yet) a DHCP offer, with a proposed IP address,and a *lease time*, or how long that particular IP address would remain valid for if a host chose it.
+It can send other info too:
+	1. Address of the first-hop router
+	2. name and IP of a DNS server
+	3. subnet mask of the IP
 3. The client listens to incoming messages and grabs a DHCP message with the right transaction ID.
 It sends a DHCP request echoing back the server's parameters.
 4. The server sends an Ack confirming IP assignment.